6 Natural Ways to Bring the Outdoors Indoors

 • Do you have one or more windows overlooking trees, fields or a body of water?
 You might want to check if your current layout of the room offers you the best views.
 If you spend a lot of time on the couch, why not move your furniture around so you can watch both the tv and the sunset?

 • Put up large photographs of your favourite landscapes.
-Research confirms that even staring at ‘artificial nature’ can improve your health and happiness.
+Research confirms that even viewing ‘artificial nature’ can improve your health and happiness.
 In that spirit, you can also change your screen saver to a picture of the beach, woods or mountains.

 6. A scent of nature